-- Evidence for the Netherlands shows that a side effect of reintroducing job search requirements for the older unemployed is inflow into sickness and disability insurance schemes. - Monitoring and screening the search efforts of older workers entails implementation costs. - For older workers with a skill mismatch and long unemployment spells, job search effectiveness can be limited. - Re-employment problems of older workers due to restrictions from the demand side of the labor market cannot be solved by search requirements.
+- Evidence for the Netherlands shows a side effect of job search requirements in the form of an increased outflow of older unemployed into sickness and disability insurance schemes. - Monitoring and screening the search efforts of older workers involves additional implementation costs. - For older workers with a skill mismatch and a long-term unemployment spell, job search effectiveness can be limited. - Re-employment problems of older workers due to restrictions from the demand side of the labor market cannot be solved by search requirements.